DRSY/LLCSA/README.md

 # Lifelong Commonsense Knowledge Acquisition

 ## Principle
++ Past commonsense knowledge should accelerate or at least not affect the learning of new commonsenses or more sophisticated skills.
 + Past commonsense knowledge should be retained and accumulated as model learns new commonsense or more sophisticated skills.

 ## Task Format